Kinetic

 A new product called Sketch was rapidly taking over Photoshop's product designer user base.
 In 3-4 months, the majority of teams we spoke to had switched from Photoshop to Sketch.
 (Oh, and we also heard about tiny startup called Figma that was just begining. 🙌)

-❌ Designers were quickly abandoning Photoshop in favor of more modern software
+Designers were quickly abandoning Photoshop

 How can I add motion to my designs?